joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 ### Editor's note

-This documentation is written for absolutely noobs and dummies like myself.
+_This documentation is written for absolutely noobs and dummies like myself.
 I've tried to write it so that anyone can understand it and follow the steps, even without any previous experience with Kubernetes or GitHub Actions.
-If you've got any additional questions or feedback, please feel free to send me message or open an issue/PR.
+If you've got any additional questions or feedback, please feel free to send me message or open an issue/PR._

-Also, many of these steps can be done in a different way.
+_However, please keep in mind that many of these steps can be done in a different way.
 Maybe some steps can be skipped.
 Or maybe some tools or services can be used in a different way or replaced with something else.
 But the goal is to just get it working.
 So remember that this is just a guide and not a strict set of instructions.
-Also the implementation might not be the best possible or most optimized way to do it.
+Also the implementation might not be the best possible or most optimized way to do it._

-If you have any strict security requirements, or any other specific needs, please make sure to review the documentation and any related code before using it.
+_If you have any strict security requirements, or any other specific needs, please make sure to review the documentation and any related code before using it._

 ## 00 Motivation, Considerations & Goal

-The goal of this project is to provide a self-hosted runner set to execute the GitHub Actions workflows for one of your own repositories.
+The goal of this project is to provide a self-hosted runner set to run all your GitHub Actions workflows for one of your own repositories.
 The complete runner set is configured to run on your own infrastructure.

-The runner set is configured to run on an automatically scaled set of runners, run as a Kubernetes controller.
-Setup to use Docker in Docker (DinD) to run the runners and enable users to use any Docker features within their workflows.
+The runner set is configured to run on an automatically scaled set of runners, powered by a Kubernetes controller.
+It will be configured to use Docker in Docker (DinD) to **enable users to use any Docker features within their workflows**.

 This was my goal from the get-go, but I just could not find any comprehensive documentation on how to do this.
 So I read the GitHub Actions documentation, issues, various forums, articles, and blog posts.
 And a lot of trial and error.
 But finally, I've got it working and decided to write the notes down.
+A really valuable resource has also been [this great blog post](https://some-natalie.dev/blog/kubernoodles-pt-5/ "Creating custom images for actions-runner-controller | Some Natalie's corner of the internet") by [@some-natalie](https://github.com/some-natalie "some-natalie (Natalie Somersall)").

 ## 01 Prerequisites

-Hardware to run on.
+Start by identifying and choosing the hardware to run on.
 I've run it on a separate physical server machine running [Proxmox](https://www.proxmox.com/en/ "Proxmox - Powerful open source server solutions").
 I've got 8 cores, 16GB of RAM and 256GB of storage.
-If needed, add more RAM with swap as needed.
+When needed, I added more RAM with swap.
+I think the listed hardware is kind of an low-endish setup.
+Less cores or less RAM might just not be enough.

 I initialized a new VM on the Proxmox and installed [Ubuntu Server 24.04 LTS](https://ubuntu.com/download/server "Get Ubuntu Server | Download | Ubuntu") on it.
 Proxmox is a great way to run multiple virtual machines on a single physical machine.
 Of course, it is not a prerequisite, but it's a great way to run the runner set on a separate, completely isolated VM, in a dedicated environment reserved just for the ARC set.

+The runner set can be run on any machine, of course, but it's recommended to run it on a separate, dedicated VM.
+This ensures that there are no conflicting installations or other mismatching dependencies or environment issues.

+Now I assume you've got the Debian system ready, whichever solution you've chosen.

 Update any packages to the latest version.
-Install `openssh` to access the VM via SSH.
+I recommend to install `openssh` to access the system via SSH.
 Configure SSH via `/etc/ssh/sshd_config`.
 Read complete documentation of `openssh` behind [this link](https://documentation.ubuntu.com/server/how-to/security/openssh-server/index.html "OpenSSH server - Ubuntu Server documentation").

 ## 02 Install Docker

 Install Docker.
 Read the [Docker documentation](https://docs.docker.com/engine/install/ubuntu/ "Ubuntu | Docker Docs") for the latest instructions.
-Make sure to install the `docker-compose` plugin and all the other plugins you might need.
+Note that it's enough to have the Docker Engine installed here, on the host.
+For example, in my understanding, the `docker-compose` plugin is not needed for the host if it's installed on the runner image.
+The runner image will only need the Docker Engine and access to the Docker socket.

-After the installation, there's a good chance that you need to update the Docker permissions.
+After the Docker installation, there's a good chance that you need to update the Docker permissions.
 Usually the commands you need to execute are the following:

 ```bash
 sudo groupadd docker